weskempa-liferay/liferay-objects-data-table/README.md

 ## Build Fragment Bundle

-Navigate to the downloaded collection and run the following:
+Navigate to the downloaded collection and run the following or download it <a href="./assets/datatable-from-objects.zip" target="_blank">here</a>.

 npm run compress